-The first part of the job was to attack the doors and get rid of the standard plastic speakers/housings, then apply deadening to damp the doors making them a much more forgiving surround for our upgraded midbass units and custom baffles.
+The first part of the job was to attack the doors and get rid of the standard plastic speakers/housings.
+Therefore, we applied deadening to damp the doors making them a much more forgiving surround for our upgraded midbass units and custom baffles.

 With the standard speakers off we made a copy of the mounting footprint as a start to build our baffles from.

-These were then stacked with 36mm baffles and treated, fitted up with our new midbass units.
+We stacked them with 36mm baffles and treated, fitted them up with our new midbass units.

-It's time for the door cards to go back together, but not before the rear has been treated and the clips have been bonded, its not pretty but it is neccessary.
+Meanwhile, it's time for the door cards to go back together, but not before the rear has been treated and the clips have been bonded.
+Its not pretty, but it is neccessary.

-With these back together we moved onto the pillars, the factory plastic mount isn't large enough to mount our new tweeter so we removed the mount using a router bit and made a new one.
+After that, we move onto the pillars.
+The factory plastic mount isn't large enough to mount our new tweeter so we removed the mount using a router bit and made a new one.

-We plastic welded our new mount in, then surrounded the tweeter with an automotive hot glue to ensure everything stays true.
+We plastic welded our new mount in.
+Then surrounded the tweeter with automotive hot glue to ensure everything stays true.

-Once this process was complete, the cables we had run in the meantime were connected to each driver and sent back to our new amplifier.
-We then moved on to unboxing the new Audiocontrol DSP and slave amps.
-It's exciting for us using a new product, it doesn't happen very often as we stick to the products we love and are confident with for our clients, although we've been hearing great things and Audiocontrol are a brand that has stood the test of time, usually only for one reason, so lets give them a go.
+With the tweeters complete, the cables we ran are connected to each driver and sent back to our new amplifier.
+After that, we unboxed the new Audiocontrol DSP and slave amps.
+It's exciting to use a new product and it doesn't happen very often because we stick to the products we love and are confident with.
+However, we've been hearing great things because AudioControl are a brand that has stood the test of time.
+Usually only for one reason, so lets give them a go.

-Powerful at 100W RMS per channel and 800W RMS for the sub channel, DSP control of independant channels and DSP output control of the subwoofer amplifier.
-Very simple looks and a solid feel already have these amps in our good books.
+The AudioControl have a good amount of power at 100W RMS per channel and 800W RMS for the sub channel.
+There is DSP control of the independant channels and DSP output control of the subwoofer amplifier.
+Very simple looks and a solid feel certainly put these amps in our good books.
 The user interface is amongst the best we've used.
-It takes a little getting used to being familiar with most other DSP software but this took all of 10 minutes.
+It takes a little getting used to being familiar with most other DSP software, but this took all of 10 minutes.

-Amps out of their box and a simple unboxing video in the bag we started on the under-seat mounting location.
-For this we made a simple rack just slightly larger than the amplifier footprint to strap our cabling down and to allow a couple of fixing points, there's no point boxing them in under the seat they'll only get hot unnecessarily.
+With the amps out of their box and a simple unboxing video in the bag we started on the under-seat mounting location.
+For this we made a simple rack just slightly larger than the amplifier footprint because we need room to strap our cabling down and allow a couple of fixing points.
+There's no point boxing them in under the seat because they'll only get hot unnecessarily.

-The under seat area in the new and old transit custom is ideal.
-It offers bags of space and a down firing 8" subwoofer offers buckets of low end should you want it.
-We tend to wind our subwoofers back for a more "linear" output, possibly 3db up on the rest of the system for reference.
-There's a little magic going on with the transit under seat area and a loaded down firing subwoofer, they work extremely well together.
+The under seat area in transit customs are ideal because they offer bags of space.
+Therefore, a down firing 8" subwoofer can offer bucketsful of low end should you want it.
+We tend to wind our subwoofers back for a more "linear" output.
+Possibly 3db up on the rest of the system for reference.
+There's a little magic going on with the transit under seat area and a loaded down firing subwoofer because they work extremely well together.

-From here the battery was disconnected, The power cables were hooked up and then reconnected with appropriate fusing, individual feeds were sent for both power and ground directly to the battery.
+We disconnected the battery and the power cables were hooked up and then reconnected with appropriate fusing.
+Individual feeds were sent for both power and ground directly to the battery.

-Now with everything hooked up, the van back together we're good to go and get the system fired up.
-Early line level test showed the vans oem output was relatively flat, shifting around slightly with volume as expected, although it was subject to time alignment straight from the deck.
+Now with everything hooked up and the van back together, we're good to go and get the system fired up.
+Early line level tests showed the vans OEM output was relatively flat.
+It was shifting around slightly with volume as expected, although it was subject to time alignment straight from the deck.

 We first had to get around this with some input delay and then we could move forward.
-On brand new equipment we don't usually move to EQ and if we do its very slight cuts here and there.
-We aligned the system for a decent centre stage and experimented with a few different crossover points.
+On brand new equipment we don't usually move to EQ and if we do it's very slight cuts here and there.
+Meanwhile, we aligned the system for a decent centre stage and experimented with a few different crossover points.

-Using the Audiocontrol interface was a nice first experience, extremely simple to use, almost like it had been designed for someone with a basic understanding of sound.
-That's not to insult, quite the opposite, more a compliment to how simple Audiocontrol have managed to get there software to be to understand, other brands need to take note here.
+Using the Audiocontrol interface was a nice first experience because it is extremely simple to use.
+Above all, it seems as though it is designed for someone with a basic understanding of sound.
+That is a compliment to how simple Audiocontrol have managed to get there software to be to understood.
+Other brands need to take note here.

 Initial set up complete, we're happy with how things are looking so it's time to go home.

-The typical cost for a system of this level is £3,850, turnaround is approx 24 hrs.
+The typical cost for a system of this level is £3,850 and turnaround is approx 24 hrs.

-Truth be told I've avoided the subject all together because it isn't a part of the market we (Studio Incar) sit in.
-Music and the love of it is what makes us all do what we want to do, regardless of whether you're into HIFI, car audio, musical instruments or pro audio/production, it's always the end product that keeps us wanting to reproduce that "in the studio or live" rendition with our equipment.
+Music and the love of it is what makes us all do what we want to do, regardless of whether you're into HIFI, car audio, musical instruments or pro audio/production.
+It's always the end product that keeps us wanting to reproduce that "in the studio or live" rendition with our equipment.
 Trust me, it can be done just as well in a vehicle as it can be in any room.

-Paul is extremely happy with how the system has turned out, we're already in discussions for another step to maybe rid the Transit of its factory head unit, although this will take a little more planning than the norm, we'll get there.
+Paul is extremely happy with how the system has turned out and we're already in discussions for another step to maybe rid the Transit of its factory head unit.
+However, this will take a little more planning than the norm, we'll get there.

-What a great way to start a great relationship both in business and in friendship, we're extremely grateful to Paul for choosing us and Bruce for pointing Paul in our direction.
-Positive vibes all round.
+What a great way to start a great relationship both in business and in friendship.
+We're extremely grateful to Paul for choosing us and Bruce for pointing Paul in our direction.

 - 01489 877987